aideedh/PythonExamples/README.md

   - This is for myself and only my self

-THIS IS MEANT FOR FUTURE REFRENCE - FOR QUICK EXAMPLE LOOK UP WITH OUT GOOGLING
+THIS IS MEANT FOR FUTURE REFRENCE - FOR QUICK EXAMPLE LOOK UP WITHOUT GOOGLING

 Beginner Guide